opengeospatial/e-learning/source/kml/text/basic-main.rst

-Key Hole Markup Language (KML)
+KML
 ==============================

 Introduction
 ------------

-Keyhole Markup Language (KML) is an XML language for expressing geographic annotation and visualization for two-dimensional and three-dimensional representations of the Earth.
+KML, formally known as Key Hole Markup Language, is an XML language for expressing geographic annotation and visualization for two-dimensional and three-dimensional representations of the Earth.
 Examples of what can be done in KML are represented bellow.

 .. image:: ../img/kml.jpg
       :height: 850